 Children of Dune miniseries from 2003

 After the success of the miniseries Frank Herbert’s Dune director John Harrison next adapted the two sequel novels: Dune Messiah and Children of Dune.
-The cast and format remained the same where possible, but the increase in budget was reflected in better visuals.
+Where possible, the cast and format remained the same.
+Yet, the increase in budget was reflected in better visuals.

 More failed attempts at a Dune film